amazon-archives/web-app-starter-kit-for-fire-tv/README.md

 We recommend testing the template with Chrome when developing on a desktop computer.
 While any browser should work except for Internet Explorer, the web view in FireTV is based on the Chromium project and Chrome offers excellent emulation and debugging support

 The template is designed for a 1080p display, and will be most accurately viewed by using Chrome's emulation to specify the screen size.
-Insructions to enable this can be found here: [Device Mode & Mobile Emulation](https://developer.chrome.com/devtools/docs/device-mode) The resolution should be set to 1920x1080 and the Device Pixel Ratio should be 1.
+Instructions to enable this can be found here: [Device Mode & Mobile Emulation](https://developer.chrome.com/devtools/docs/device-mode) The resolution should be set to 1920x1080 and the Device Pixel Ratio should be 1.
 (Use "Shrink to fit" on smaller screens.)

 To test this app on a FireTV device, please refer to the [Web App Tester](https://developer.amazon.com/public/solutions/platforms/webapps/docs/tester.html).